Safe Reinforcement Learning Using Black-Box Reachability Analysis: Black-box Reachability-based Safety Layer

-We collect all the data in a tuple $\data = (\statedata_-,\statedata_+,\actiondata)$.
-Selecting enough data to sufficiently capture system behavior is a challenge that depends on the system, though specific sampling strategies exist for some systems \cite{conf:modelBasedReachRL}.
+Note, the time steps are different in $\statedata_-$ and $\statedata_+$ to simplify considering state transitions corresponding to the actions in $\actiondata$. } Selecting enough data to sufficiently capture system behavior is a challenge that depends on the system, though specific sampling strategies exist for some systems \cite{conf:modelBasedReachRL}.

-We must approximate the Lipschitz constant of the dynamics for our reachability analysis, which we do from the data $\data$ with the method in \cite[Section 4, Remark 1]{alanwar2020data_conf}.
-We also require a data covering radius $\delta$ such that, for any data point $z_1 \in \statespace\times\actionspace$, there exists another data point $z_2 \in \statespace\times\actionspace$ for which $\norm{z_1 - z_2}_2 \leq \delta$.
-We assume a sufficiently large number of data points is known \emph{a priori} to upper-bound $L^\star$ and lower-bound $\delta$; and, we assume $L^\star$ and $\delta$ are the same for offline data collection and online operation.
-Note, prior work also assumes similar bounds \cite{koller2018learning,alanwar2020data_conf}.
+We must approximate the Lipschitz constant of the dynamics for our reachability analysis, which we do from the data $\data$ with the method in \cite[Section 4, Remark 1]{alanwar2020data_conf}. \tbold{We also require a data covering radius $\delta$ such that, for any data point $\vc{z}_1 \in \statespace\times\actionspace$, there exists another data point $\vc{z}_2 \in \statespace\times\actionspace$ for which $\norm{\vc{z}_1 - \vc{z}_2}_2 \leq \delta$.} We assume sufficiently many data points are known \emph{a priori} to upper-bound $L^\star$ and lower-bound $\delta$; and, we assume $L^\star$ and $\delta$ are the same for offline data collection and online operation.
+Note, prior work assumes similar bounds \cite{koller2018learning,alanwar2020data_conf}.

-We summarize our online reachability approach in Algorithm \ref{alg:LipReachability}, which overapproximates the reachable set as in \eqref{eq:reachable_set_k} by computing a zonotope $\reachapprox_j \supseteq \reachset_j$ for each time step of the current plan.
-First we compute a Lipschitz zonotope $Z_\epsilon$ (Line \ref{ln:alglipZeps}).
-Then, for each time step, we compute a least-squares model (Line \ref{ln:alglipMtilde}) at a linearization point $(\vcstate^\star_j,\action^\star_j)$, where $\vcstate^\star_j$ is the center of the current reachable set zonotope as per \cite{althoffphdthesis,alanwar2020data_conf}.
-Next, we overapproximate model mismatch and nonlinearity as a zonotope using the noise zonotope $\noisespace$ from Assumption \ref{assumption:noise_zonotope} (Lines \ref{ln:alglipupper}--\ref{ln:alglipZl}).
-Finally, we perform a reachability step using the previously computed zonotopes (Line \ref{ln:alglipRhat}).

-The black-box system data strongly affects the conservativeness of the reachable set, which can worsen over many timesteps.
-This is because $L^\star$ and $\delta$ are approximated from the data for use in Algorithm \ref{alg:LipReachability}.
-We mitigate conservativeness by leveraging the dynamics' translation invariance to rescale the state space to $[0, 1]^n$, which we found works empirically.
+\tbold{We find that the reachable set becomes conservative (i.e., large) if the same $L^\star$ and $\delta$ are used for every dimension, because the true dynamics are typically scaled differently in each state dimension.
+To mitigate this source of conservativeness, we approximate a different $(L^\star)_i$ and $(\delta)_i$ for each dimension, which we then use to compute a Lipschitz zonotope $Z_\epsilon$ (see Line \ref{ln:alglipZeps} of Algorithm \ref{alg:LipReachability}).
+Note, this is an improvement over prior work \cite{alanwar2020data_conf}. }